+The General Assembly adopted the Drug Treatment Court Act in 2004 to recognize the need for services that extend beyond traditional case processing.
 The state Drug Treatment Court Advisory Committee, established pursuant to statute, makes recommendations to the Chief Justice regarding recognition and funding for drug treatment court dockets, as well as best practices based on research and minimum standards for program operations.
 It also evaluates all proposals for the establishment of new drug court dockets and makes recommendations to the Chief Justice.
 OES staff along with the Drug Treatment Court Advisory Committee/Evaluation Committee prepared this report.
 See Figure 4 for a map of Virginia's drug treatment court dockets.
 See Table 1 for a list of Virginia's drug treatment court dockets.

-Adult Drug Treatment Court Dockets
+Figure 4.
+Virginia Drug Treatment Court Dockets Map